toptensoftware/flashy/readme.md

 Pre-compiled kernel images are included and can be extracted with the `--bootloader` option.

-eg: To place a copy of the kernel images in the current directory:
+eg: To place a copy of the kernel images in the current directory just run:

 ```
 flashy --bootloader:.